-With the added tax bundles, you can connect your QuickBooks for small business account directly to TurboTax and file your taxes from QuickBooks.
+With the added tax bundles, you can connect your QuickBooks small business account directly to TurboTax and file your taxes from QuickBooks.
 The cost includes the tax filing fees for one state and one federal return.
 If you choose the Live Tax Bundle, you can connect with a tax professional to answer any questions throughout the year, as well as have your return reviewed before you file.

-Best for Most Small Businesses: QuickBooks Online
+Best for most small businesses: QuickBooks Online

 QuickBooks Online is the cloud-based small business accounting software that allows you to access the platform from anywhere and likely will offer the accounting features your small business needs.
 There are four plans to choose from.

 - QuickBooks Simple Start: Gives you the basic accounting tools your business requires to run smoothly, like the ability to create invoices and business reports for one user.